Please feel free to reach out if your question is not addressed below.

 Please refer to Program Change for more information about changing your program or major.

-For program requirements in Communication Studies, please contact us to schedule an appointment with one of our advisors.
+For program requirements in Communication & Media Studies, please contact us to schedule an appointment with one of our advisors.

 To book an advising appointment, please contact us: